Leaves2018/aop/README.md

 ```
 It should output something like: `Python 3.8.12`.
 If you do have `Python` installed already, then you may want to read [Miniconda](#miniconda) next.

-If not, then one of the easiest way to install Python is through [Python's official website](https://www.python.org/).
+If not, then one of the easiest ways to install Python is through [Python's official website](https://www.python.org/).
 Just click the `Downloads` button, wait for the downloading and then run the installer.

 However, if you are using `Windows` and want to install `Python` in `WSL2`, you might consider some other ways.
 For example, if you are using `Ubuntu`, you can install `Python` by opening your terminal and enter:
 ```shell